matrix-org/matrix-rust-sdk/crates/matrix-sdk-crypto/README.md

 * `qrcode`: Enbles QRcode generation and reading code

-* `testing`: provides facilities and functions for tests, in particular for integration testing store implementations.
+* `testing`: Provides facilities and functions for tests, in particular for integration testing store implementations.
 ATTENTION: do not ever use outside of tests, we do not provide any stability warantees on these, these are merely helpers.
 If you find you _need_ any function provided here outside of tests, please open a Github Issue and inform us about your use case for us to consider.

+* `_disable-minimum-rotation-period-ms`: Do not use except for testing.
+Disables the floor on the rotation period of room keys.